 This money is mostly going to bank balance sheets and to fund very short-term banking needs.
 Some is certainly getting into markets, but the evidence is that most is not as shown by fund flows.

 So, while the stock market has risen in Q4, it is likely due more to seasonality than the Fed.
-We will see in soon how fund flows in Q4.
+We will see soon how fund flows in Q4.
 I suspect a small uptick, but nothing like a half trillion dollars.

 Why A New Fed Approach?